opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration04.md

 Partitions split tables and indexes into smaller units for management.

-The following example shows conversion of an Oracle database partition to child tables in PostgreSQL.
+The following example shows conversion of an Oracle database partition to child tables in OpenGauss.
 All migration examples provided here are based on this table.

 **Example of tables created by partitioning inventory_table**